kubernetes-sigs/kustomize/docs/plugins/goPluginCaveats.md

 go build -buildmode plugin \
     -o ${wherever}/${kind}.so ${wherever}/${kind}.go
 ```
-with paths and the version tag adjusted as needed.
+with paths and the release version tag (e.g. `v3.0.0`)
+adjusted as needed.

 For comparison, consider what one
 must do to write a [tensorflow plugin].